mathigon/textbooks/content/euclidean-geometry/content.md

 Every human cell contains about 2 meters of DNA.
-If you could combine the strands of DNA from all the cells in your body, their length would be more than 140 times the distance between Earth and the sun!
+If you could combine the strands of DNA from all the cells in your body, their length would be more than 140 times the distance from Earth to the sun!

 :::